Frank E. Wilson (politician)

-Frank Eugene Wilson (December 22, 1857 – July 12, 1935) was a U.S. Representative from New York.
+Frank Eugene Wilson (December 22, 1857 – July 12, 1935) was an American physician and politician who served five terms as a U.S. Representative from New York between 1899 and 1915.

 Biography

 Born in Roxbury, New York, Wilson attended the public schools and the Poughkeepsie Military Academy.

-He was graduated from the Jefferson Medical College, Philadelphia, Pennsylvania, in 1882.
+He graduated from the Jefferson Medical College, Philadelphia, Pennsylvania, in 1882.

+Early medical career

-Practiced medicine in Pleasant Valley, New York, until April 1888.
+He practiced medicine in Pleasant Valley, New York, until April 1888.
 He moved to Brooklyn, New York, in 1888 and continued the practice of medicine.

 Senior physician, a director, and member of the board of governors of the Bushwick Hospital and visiting physician to the Swedish Hospital, both of Brooklyn.

 Tenure in Congress

 Wilson was elected as a Democrat to the Fifty-sixth, Fifty-seventh, and Fifty-eighth Congresses (March 4, 1899 – March 3, 1905).
-He was an unsuccessful candidate for reelection in 1904 to the Fifty-ninth Congress.
-He served as delegate to the Democratic National Convention in 1900.
+He was an unsuccessful candidate for reelection in 1904 to the 59th United States Congress.
+He served as a delegate to the Democratic National Convention in 1900.

 Wilson was elected to the Sixty-second and Sixty-third Congresses (March 4, 1911 – March 3, 1915).
 He was not a candidate for renomination in 1914.

 Later career and death

 He resumed the practice of medicine in Brooklyn, New York, until his death there July 12, 1935.
-His remains were cremated and the ashes deposited in Roxbury Cemetery, Roxbury, New York.
+His remains were cremated and the ashes were deposited in Roxbury Cemetery, Roxbury, New York.